tale-toul/OCP4baremetalIPI/README.md

 ## External access to Openshift using NGINX

-The baremetal IPI OCP cluster resulting from applying the instructions in this document is only accessible from the physical and the provisioning hosts, this is due to the fact that the IPs for the API and ingress controller are assigned from the virtual network created by libvirt, and this network is not accessible from outside the physical host.
+The Openshift cluster resulting from applying the instructions in this document is only accessible from the physical and the provisioning hosts, this is due to the fact that the IPs for the API endpoint and ingress controller are assigned from the virtual network created by libvirt, and this network is not accessible from outside the physical host.

-One possible solution to provide access to the cluster from the Internet is to install and configure a reverse proxy in the physical host and use it to rely requests to the OCP custer.
+One possible solution to provide access to the cluster from outside the physical host is to deploy a reverse proxy in the physical host and use it to rely requests to the OCP custer.

 In this documentation a reverse proxy based on NGINX is used.